unicode-org/icu4x/components/segmenter/README.md

 # icu_segmenter [![crates.io](https://img.shields.io/crates/v/icu_segmenter)](https://crates.io/crates/icu_segmenter)

-🚧 \[Experimental\] Segment strings by lines, graphemes, words, and sentences.
+Segment strings by lines, graphemes, words, and sentences.

 This module is published as its own crate ([`icu_segmenter`](https://docs.rs/icu_segmenter/latest/icu_segmenter/)) and as part of the [`icu`](https://docs.rs/icu/latest/icu/) crate.
 See the latter for more details on the ICU4X project.